ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 #### Interactive mode

 Interactive mode involves interaction with the tool through prompting.
 Once the user runs the tool with this argument `-i`, it starts prompting the user for inputs.
 It initially prompts the user with the base directory of measurement plugin and list down the available measurements for better user experience.
-User can select the measurement plugin by its ID to build the packages.
+User can select the measurement plugin by its index number to build the packages.
 Once the package is built, the prompt will ask user for the next plugin.
 Note: User can enter (dot) '.' to build all measurements.

 #### Logger implementation